Tax Guides

 • Incidental travel expenses under $75: Tips, laundry while traveling, phone calls related to business

-Hotel and lodging receipts are required regardless of the amount.
+Hotel and lodging receipts are required regardless of amount.
 Even a $40 motel room needs a receipt.
-The IRS carved out this explicit exception to the exception, so there’s no ambiguity here.
+The IRS explicitly excluded lodging from this exception.

 Non-Travel Business Expenses

-Office supplies, software subscriptions, equipment purchases, professional services, printing costs — none of these qualify for the $75 exception, because they’re not travel or transportation expenses.
+Office supplies, software subscriptions, equipment purchases, professional services, and printing costs do not qualify for the $75 exception because they're not travel or transportation expenses.
 A $15 box of printer paper technically requires a receipt under IRS rules.

-The $75 exception lives within the §274(d) strict substantiation rules.
-General business expenses fall under §162, which has its own (less rigid but still real) documentation requirements.
-The $75 threshold simply doesn’t apply to them.
+The $75 exception exists within Β§274(d) strict substantiation rules.
+General business expenses fall under Β§162, which has its own documentation requirements.
+The $75 threshold simply doesn't apply to them.

 Even when the $75 exception applies, you must maintain a written record showing: